woss/fork-polkadot-js-api/substrate/storage.md

 ### candidates(): `Vec<AccountId>`
 - **interface**: `api.query.elections.candidates`
 - **summary**:   The present candidate list.
 Sorted based on account-id.
-A current member or a runner can never enter this vector and is always implicitly assumed to be a candidate.
+A current member or runner-up can never enter this vector and is always implicitly assumed to be a candidate.

 ### electionRounds(): `u32`
 - **interface**: `api.query.elections.electionRounds`